keenlabs/Keen-Docs/source/clients/iOS/usage_guide.rst

 Upload to Keen
 ^^^^^^^^^^^^^^

-Upload the captured events to the Keen service.
+Upload the captured 1s to the Keen service.
 This must be done explicitly.
 We recommend doing the upload when your application is sent to the background, but you can do it whenever you’d like (for example, if your application typically has very long user sessions).
 The uploader spawns its own background thread so the main UI thread is not blocked.

 .. code-block:: objc